J. Cameron Verhaal

 - Verhaal, J.C., Hahl, O., and Fandl, K. (2022).
 Authenticity-Based Connections as Organizational Constraints and the Paradox of Authenticity in the Market for Cuban Cigars.
-Organization Science (Forthcoming)
+Organization Science (In Press)

 - Barlow, M., Verhaal, J.C., and Angus, R. (2019).
 Optimal Distinctiveness, Strategic Categorization, and product Market Entry in the Google Play App Platform.
 Strategic Management Journal, 40(8), 1219-1242.

 - Barlow, M., Verhaal, J.C., and Hoskins, J. (2018).
 Guilty By Association: Product Level Category Stigma and Audience Expectations in the U.S. Craft Beer Industry.
 Journal of Management, 44(7), 2934-2960